What is workers’ compensation?

 What is the time limit for making a workers’ compensation claim?

-Every state is different, and at Grupo MedLegal we will consult with our attorneys to find out if the case is still valid.
+Every state is different, Grupo MedLegal® will assist you connecting you with our participating lawyers and doctors to find out if the case is still valid.

 Who covers the attorneys’ and doctors’ fees?